-The intended use of this document is to have a common place to house the information related to the Telescope Time Allocation (TTA) algorithms and subsystems.
-The intended audience is the implementation team and scientists who want to understand the functional details of the algorithms.
+The intended use of this document is to have a common place to house the information related to the Telescope Time Allocation algorithms.
+The intended audience is the implementation team and scientists.

-1.2 | Related Documents
+1.2 Related Documents

 - 688-TTAT-002-MGMT System Concept

 - 688-TTAT-004-MGMT System Description v3.0

 - 688-TTAT-007-MGMT Subsystem Description

 - 688-TTAT-xxx-MGMT TTA Use Cases v0.1